AavulaTharun/rl-policy-evaluation/README.md

 ### States:
 The environment has 7 states:

-Two Terminal States: G: The goal state & H: A hole state.
+-Two Terminal States: G: The goal state & H: A hole state.
-Five Transition states / Non-terminal States including S: The starting state.
+-Five Transition states / Non-terminal States including S: The starting state.
 ### Actions:
 The agent can take two actions: